Robin Hayes (businessman): Career

-jetBlue
+JetBlue

 Hayes became jetBlue's chief commercial officer in August 2008.
 In 2012, Hayes became a U.S. citizen, a requirement for becoming CEO of a U.S. airline.
 He was named the airline's president on 1 January 2014.
-Among the initiatives that Hayes spearheaded was jetBlue Mint, a premium cabin offering on select transcontinental flights.
+Among the initiatives that Hayes spearheaded was JetBlue Mint, a premium cabin offering on select transcontinental flights.

 Hayes became CEO on 16 February 2015, upon the resignation of JetBlue founder and CEO David Barger due to concern from Wall Street analysts about the airline's efforts to increase revenues.
 Under Hayes, JetBlue announced a codeshare alliance with American Airlines in July 2020.
 Another major move during Hayes's tenure is the failed purchase of discount airline Spirit Airlines.
 JetBlue agreed in July 2022 to purchase Spirit for $3.8 billion, which would create the fifth largest carrier in the United States.

 In December 2022, Hayes received a two-year extension to his contract, extending his term as CEO until at least 1 September 2025.

-On 08 January 2024, JetBlue announced that Hayes will step down as CEO on 12 February 2024.
+On 8 January 2024, JetBlue announced that Hayes will step down as CEO on 12 February 2024.

+Airbus

+On 22 April 2024, Airbus announced that Robin Hayes would succeed C. Jeffrey Knittel as chairman and chief executive officer of Airbus Americas, Inc., following Knittel’s retirement on 3 June 2024.